MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-setup-vat.md

 3. On the **Posting** FastTab, in the **Gen. Posting Type** field, choose either **Sale** or **Purchase**.
 4. Choose the GST posting groups to use for the sales or purchase account.

-### <a name="to-assign-vat-business-posting-groups-to-customers-and-vendors"></a>To assign VAT business posting groups to customers and suppliers
+### <a name="to-assign-vat-business-posting-groups-to-customers-and-vendors"></a>To assign GST business posting groups to customers and suppliers

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customer** or **Supplier**, and then choose the related link.
 2. On the **Customer** or **Supplier** card, expand the **Invoicing** FastTab.